asonmay/asonmay/README.md

 ## Hi!
 I am Mason Lee
-I am a sophomore in highschool studying engineering and computer science.
+I am a sophomore in highschool interested in science and engineering.